-1.33 Demonstrates strong values of fairness, honesty, and compassion with constituencies. ssion in dealing Nar rative input: (please provide written input if needed) Rating 1.34 Demonstrates a high level of commitment to the mission and vocammunity served by the organization. vision and to the Nar rative input: (please provide written input if needed) Rating 1.35 Effectively combines strong ethical judgment with technical a skills. nd managemen Nar rative input: (please provide written input if needed) Rating
+1.33 Demonstrates strong values of fairness, honesty, and compass with constituencies. ion in dealing Nar rative input: (please provide written input if needed) Rating 1.34 Demonstrates a high level of commitment to the mission and vision and to the community served by the organization.
+Nar rative input: (please provide written input if needed) Rating

+1.35 Effectively combines strong ethical judgment with technical and management skills.

+Narrative input: (please provide written input if needed) Rating